 The library supports the research and teaching activities of the Prato Consortium for Medieval and Renaissance Studies.

-You can consult the collection catalogue online.
-You can view the materials on-site only.
+You can consult the Bill Kent Library catalogue online.

 The late Russell Foreman's library comprises over 540 books published in the nineteenth and twentieth centuries on a wide range of subjects, especially classic works of literature, history and geography.